🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Why hydrotherapy matters more as we age

 For many older adults, bath time is about more than getting clean.
-Warm water and gentle hydrotherapy can become part of a daily or weekly routine that may help ease muscle tension, support relaxation and offer a moment of quiet in an otherwise busy day.
+Warm water and gentle hydrotherapy can become part of a daily or weekly routine that may help ease muscle tension, support relaxation and offer a quiet, restorative moment in an otherwise busy day.

 Researchers and health organizations have explored the potential of warm-water immersion and hydrotherapy to help with joint stiffness, soreness and general comfort for some people.
 We always recommend speaking with your doctor first to make sure hydrotherapy is appropriate for your specific health conditions.

-• Adjustable jet intensity, so you can keep things gentle or increase intensity when appropriate.
+• Adjustable jet intensity, so you can keep things gentle or increase when appropriate.

-• Seat and backrest designs that help you lean back without straining your neck or lower back.
+• Seat and backrest designs that let you lean back without straining your neck or lower back.

-• Options for air systems, water jets or combination systems, depending on what feels best for you.
+• Options for air systems, water jets or combination systems, depending on what feels best.

 Important: hydrotherapy tubs are not medical treatments.
 They may help support comfort and relaxation, but they do not replace guidance from your healthcare provider.